akamai/cli-eaa/README.md

 akamai eaa app app://mD_Pw1XASpyVJc2JwgICTg deploy --comment "[TICKET1234] Update service account credentials"
 ```

+Finding an application using a specific connector name:
-One question we often get: *What are the applications using connector `xyz`?*\
+*What are the applications using connector `xyz`?*\
-Buckle up, we use `jq` and `grep`.\
+Use `jq` and `grep`.\
 Note: we use `-b` to avoid the extra info the CLI spills out, like the footer.

 ```
 $ akamai eaa -b search | akamai eaa app - | jq -j '.name, ": ", (.agents[]|.name, " "), "\n"'|grep xyz
 ```

-View groups associated with a particular application
+View groups associated with a particular application:
 ```
 $ akamai eaa app app://FWbUCfpvRKaSOX1rl0u55Q viewgroups
 ```

-You can pipe command as well, example to deploy all the application matching "bastion"
+You can pipe the command as well, for example to deploy all the application matching your search (eg. "bastion")

 ```
 $ akamai eaa -b search bastion | akamai eaa app - deploy